SeanSobey/ChartjsNodeCanvas/README.md

 #### Older plugins

-The key to getting older plugins working is knowing that this package uses [fresh-require](https://www.npmjs.com/package/fresh-require) by default to retrieve its version of `chart.js`.
-And there are some tools you can use to solve these issues with the way older ChartJS plugins that do not use the newer global plugin registration API, and instead either load chartjs itself or expect a global variable:
+The key to getting older plugins working is knowing that this package uses an equivalent to [fresh-require](https://www.npmjs.com/package/fresh-require) by default to retrieve its version of `chart.js`.

+There are some tools you can use to solve any issues with the way older ChartJS plugins that do not use the newer global plugin registration API, and instead either load chartjs itself or expect a global variable:

+---

 1. Temporary global variable for ChartJs:
 ```js